OfficeDev/Office-Add-in-samples/Samples/word-add-in-get-set-edit-openxml/README.md

 **Note**

 When you use JavaScript to generate the Office Open XML markup for selected content, it creates an entire document package, which is a far larger payload than you need for inserting just your content.
 For help interpreting, editing, and simplifying your work with Office Open XML for a Word add-in, see [Create Better Add-ins for Word with Office Open XML](https://docs.microsoft.com/office/dev/add-ins/word/create-better-add-ins-for-word-with-office-open-xml).

-## Troubleshooting

-If the add-in starts with a blank document instead of the one shown in Figure 1, ensure the **StartAction** property of the WD_OpenXML_js project is set to SampleDoc.docx and not just to Word.

 ## Change log